 As a group of colleagues with over 200 years of combined experience in Critical Care and Emergency Medicine, as well as long-standing shared interests in developing effective treatments for critical illnesses including sepsis, we formed a working group devoted to creating a treatment protocol against COVID-19.
 The protocol we devised, called “MATH+” is intended for use in the hospitalized patient, with an emphasis on early initiation — as soon as the patient develops a need for supplemental oxygen.

-Please have a look on our MATH+ Treatment Protocol (in several languages) on our download page.
+We have published our MATH+ Treatment Protocol on our download page in several languages.
 For a detailed explanation of the efficacy of the Protocol please read our Scientific Review of COVID-19 and MATH+.
+On our page The Research Challenge we explain how the protocol was developed and why we could not ethically conduct placebo-based RCTs.
+More information about the FLCCC doctors can be found on the FLCCC Physicians page.

-Dr. Joseph Varon (FLCCC) visits a patient during rounds in his COVID-19 unit at United Memorial Medical Center, Houston, TX, USA.
+Dr. Joseph Varon (FLCCC Alliance) visits a patient during rounds in his COVID-19 unit at United Memorial Medical Center, Houston, TX, USA.
 July 6, 2020.

 Photo: © 2020 David J. Phillip – AP/PA